-No matter how many times I look at this market, I can?t escape a simple conclusion ? short of a full global meltdown that ends with us living in caves, there are many companies on the ASX today trading at unreasonably low valuations.
+No matter how many times I look at this market, I can’t escape a simple conclusion – short of a full global meltdown that ends with us living in caves, there are many companies on the ASX today trading at unreasonably low valuations.
 In short – shares are cheap.
 I’m not saying every company is cheap, and I’m certainly not in the forecasting business, so I have no idea when they’ll bounce back.
 Indeed, prices could languish for months before attempting any sort of recovery.
 Regardless of how long it takes for prices to return to more reasonable levels, I…

 To keep reading, enter your email address or login below.